RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Additional Experimental Results

-In the benchmark results, RORL outperforms other baselines, especially in the walker2d task.
+In the benchmark experiments, RORL outperforms other baselines, especially in walker2d tasks.
 We conduct ablation studies on this task to verify the effectiveness of RORL's components.
-In Figure \ref{fig:ablation_rorl_tau} (a), we can find that each introduced loss (i.e., the OOD loss, the policy smoothing loss and the Q network smoothing loss) influences the performance on walker2d-medium-v2 task.
-Specifically, the OOD loss affects the most, without which the performance would drop close to SAC-N's performance on this task.
-In addition, the Q smoothing loss is more important for stabilizing the final performance in clean environments than the policy smoothing loss.
+In Figure \ref{fig:ablation_rorl_tau} (a), we can find that each introduced loss (i.e., the OOD loss, the policy smoothing loss and the $Q$ smoothing loss) influences the performance on the walker2d-medium-v2 task.
+Specifically, the OOD loss affects the most, without which the performance would drop close to SAC-N's performance.
+In addition, the $Q$ smoothing loss is helpful for stabilizing the training and final performance in clean environments.

 In Figure \ref{fig:ablation_rorl_tau} (b), we evaluate the performance of RORL with varying $\tau$.
-The results suggest that $\tau$ is an important factor that balances the learning of in-distribution and out-of-distribution Q values.
-In Eq \eqref{eq:conservative_smoothing_Q}, we want to assign larger weights ($1-\tau$) on the $\delta(s, \hat s,a)_{+}^2$ and smaller weights ($\tau$) on the $\delta (s, \hat s,a)_{-}^2$ to underestimate the values of OOD states, where $\delta (s, \hat s, a)=Q_{\phi_i}(\hat s,a) - Q_{\phi_i}(s,a)$.
+The results suggest that $\tau$ is an important factor that balances the learning of in-distribution and out-of-distribution $Q$ values.
+In Eq.~\eqref{eq:conservative_smoothing_Q}, we want to assign larger weights ($1-\tau$) on the $\delta(s, \hat s,a)_{+}^2$ and smaller weights ($\tau$) on the $\delta (s, \hat s,a)_{-}^2$ to underestimate the values of OOD states, where $\delta (s, \hat s, a)=Q_{\phi_i}(\hat s,a) - Q_{\phi_i}(s,a)$.
 On the contrary, a too small $\tau$ can also lead to overestimation of in-distribution state-action pairs.
-Further, the in-distribution value estimation is more crucial for clean environments without adversarial noise.
-In Figure \ref{fig:ablation_rorl_tau} (b), $\tau=0$ leads to poor performance while larger $\tau=0.5,1.0$ also result in performance worse than RORL without Q smoothing.
-Empirically, we find $\tau=0.2$ works well for all tasks.
-One direction for future improvement is to detach the gradients for the Q values of in-distribution state-action pairs to avoid the potential negative impact.
+In Figure \ref{fig:ablation_rorl_tau} (b), $\tau=0$ leads to poor performance while larger $\tau=0.5,1.0$ also result in performance worse than RORL without $Q$ smoothing.
+Empirically, we find $\tau=0.2$ works well across different tasks and set $\tau=0.2$ by default for all experiments.

-In the above analysis, we know the OOD loss is a key component in RORL.
+In the above analysis, we know that the OOD loss is a key component in RORL.
 We further study the impact of the OOD loss and $\epsilon_{\rm ood}$ on the performance and the value estimation.
-As shown in Figure \ref{fig:ood_loss_rorl} (a), when $\epsilon_{\rm ood}=0$, the performance of RORL drops significantly, which illustrates the effectiveness of underestimating values of OOD states since the smoothness of RORL may overestimates these values.
+As shown in Figure \ref{fig:ood_loss_rorl} (a), when $\epsilon_{\rm ood}=0$, the performance of RORL drops significantly, which illustrates the effectiveness of underestimating values of OOD states since the smoothness of RORL may overestimate these values.
 From Figure \ref{fig:ood_loss_rorl} (b), we can verify that the OOD loss with $\epsilon_{\rm ood}>0$ contributes to the value underestimation.